 Types of soils and their characteristics with key features

-Soils are typically grouped into six categories depending on their chemical composition, which determine how water and nutrients are retained and dictate which crops are most suitable for growing in them.
-Soil composition can be sand, clay, loam, chalk, peat, or silt based, and many soil systems will have fluctuations throughout them with patches that have higher concentrations of one component than another.
+Soils are typically grouped into six categories depending on their chemical composition, which determines how water and nutrients are retained and dictates which crops are most suitable for growing in them.
+Soil composition can be sand, clay, loam, chalk, peat, or silt-based, and many soil systems will have fluctuations throughout them with patches that have higher concentrations of one component than another.
 Let’s break each soil type down into its key features and characteristics, and how this translates in an agricultural context.

-Clay soils are just about the polar opposite to sandy soils, being very heavy with poor drainage capabilities.
-Since clay particles are so miniscule, the soil texture becomes much firmer and easily compacted, leaving few pathways for water to drain out.
+Clay soils are just about the polar opposite of sandy soils, being very heavy with poor drainage capabilities.
+Since clay particles are so minuscule, the soil texture becomes much firmer and easily compacted, leaving few pathways for water to drain out.
 Although the poor drainage of clay soils often makes them undesirable for agricultural purposes, they do typically contain high levels of nutrients and minerals that can be beneficial for certain crops.
-Certain fruiting trees and vegetables in the Brassica family can tolerate clay soils, but will grow best in a combination clay/loam soil where they can uptake nutrients but also benefit from improved drainage.
+Certain fruiting trees and vegetables in the Brassica family can tolerate clay soils but will grow best in a combination of clay/loam soil where they can uptake nutrients but also benefit from improved drainage.

 Determining Soil Types